mcandeia/deno-workflows/README.md

 ENABLE_DEBUG=true PGPOOLSIZE=[pgpoolSize] PGUSER=[pguser] PGPASSWORD=[password] PGHOST=[pghost] PGPORT=[pgport] PGDATABASE=[postgres] deno run --allow-net --allow-env --allow-sys simple.ts
 ```

-This last command will start a bunch of workflows that will be executed until it reaches the wait for signal command, at this point we should be able to proceed the execution by sending the expected signal to the given workflow instances.
+This last command will start a bunch of workflows that will be executed until it reaches the wait for signal command, at this point we should be able to proceed the execution by sending the expected signal to the given workflow executions.

 After a while ~1 minute, dispatch the signals